Pakistan, Afghanistan renew rivalry ‘desperate’ for Cricket World Cup win

 Where: MA Chidambaram Stadium, Chennai, India

-Pakistan and Afghanistan renew their rivalry, often reflected the stormy political relationship between the two neighbours, with both sides in desperate need of a win at the Cricket World Cup.
+Pakistan and Afghanistan renew their rivalry, often reflected in the stormy political relationship between the two neighbours, with both sides in desperate need of a win at the Cricket World Cup.

 Keep readinglist of 4 items